 Here is the truth, you have to learn the form first to be able to understand the ins-and-outs of breathing.
+Breathing is just one of several important considerations when you are starting tai chi.
 Learning tai chi breathing exercises that you will later put into the form doesn’t lead to progress.
 Instead, we begin by learning the form and talk about breathing as we go along.
 From my experience teaching, there are three main hurdles to teaching separate tai chi breathing exercises whereas learning the form first gets you past them.

 Breathing Problem #1: It’s Psychological